oracle-livelabs/apex/online-book-store-app/6-add-to-cart/add-to-cart.md

     ![close dialog](images/save-page.png " ")

-## Task 6: Add Shopping Cart to Navigation Bar list
+## Task 6: Add Shopping Cart to Navigation Bar List

 In this task, you create a navigation bar entry that displays a shopping cart icon, links to page 17, and shows a badge with the number of items in the shopping cart.